Héctor & Tito: Disbanding

 Due to unforeseen pressures from the unexpected success, tensions arose between the fellow artists and both decided to pursue solo ambitions amid an inamicable split.
 Of these tensions, were Héctor trying to get Tito to leave his Christian beliefs to the side and to dress and act more like a traditional gangster would, with Héctor going to the extent of bringing Tito naked women into the bathroom while Tito was listening to his Christian programs.
 Another of these strong tensions was Tito wanting to bring the duo's fame outwards worldwide, while Héctor wanted to keep their fame in and around Puerto Rico at most.
 Héctor changed his name from el Bambino to el Father evolving into a mafioso persona emulating his American hip hop influences such as Notorious B.I.G. and Tupac Shakur.
 Héctor recorded many successful records and platinum albums such as "Noches De Travesura" feat.
 Divino, "Mayor Que Yo" featuring various artists, and his solo project The Bad Boy which was certified Latin platinum by the RIAA in 2006.
-Héctor el Father also had partnerships for his record label Gold Star Music with Roc-A-Fella Records and Machete Music/Universal Latino recording a collaboration with Jay-Z on "Here We Go" from Los Rompediscotecas, distributed by Roc La Familia (Roc-A-Fella's Latino division).
+Héctor el Father also had partnerships for his record label Gold Star Music with Roc-A-Fella Records and Machete Music/Universal Latino recording a collaboration with Jay-Z on "Here We Go" from Los Rompe Discotekas, distributed by Roc-La-Familia (Roc-A-Fella's Latino division).
 Héctor el Father would retire from the music scene in 2008 to pursue his faith in Jesus Christ.